Guide to the Painted Hills: Oregon’s John Day Fossil Beds NM

 Finally, the John Day Fossil Beds are situated in a remote and remarkable part of Oregon.
 Wheeler County is one of the least developed counties in Oregon, making it a great place to spot wildlife, enjoy wide open spaces, and experience authentic country living.

-The rustic, rugged landscape make for memorable, scenic drives to and from the three units that make up this national monument.
+The rustic, rugged landscape makes for memorable, scenic drives to and from the three units that make up this national monument.
 At only 3 hours’ drive from the Portland Metro area, it makes for a beautiful day trip too!

 Cattle grazing outside the Painted Hills unit at the John Day Fossil Beds National Monument.